baldimario/hexagonal-python/README.md

 ---
 This project is a proof-of-concept template designed to demonstrate the application of Domain-Driven Design (DDD) and Command Query Responsibility Segregation (CQRS) principles in a modern Python environment.
 It is intended for educational purposes only and should not be used in production without thorough testing and validation.

+## Usage

+When using this project template, you should copy the template, keep what you need, and remove what you don't.
+This will allow you to tailor the project to your specific requirements and avoid unnecessary complexity.

 ## Features

 - 🔄 Isolated endvironment: